Our Team

 Stablehand

-Jennifer Read has been riding at Lancers since 2017.
+Jennifer Read (she/her) has been riding at Lancers since 2017.
 She grew up riding and taking lessons on her own horse that was given to her at the age of 13.
 When he passed away in 2013 Jennifer took a break from riding but was encouraged to return by her husband when they moved to Halifax.
 Jennifer joined the Lancer team in September 2023.
 In addition to working and riding here, Jennifer also has 2 young children who are Lancers, so her family spends a lot of time here at the barn!

 Barn Monitors